BenChapman93/Electrical-Results-ETL/README.md

  ### Metabase

- Metabase can be ran *via* it official Docker image - run the following command to start a container running Metabase:
+ Metabase can be ran *via* its official Docker image - run the following command to start a container running Metabase:

  ```
  docker run -d -p 3000:3000 \